MA in Health Care Mission Leadership

 - Understand the complexities Catholic health care as well as the financial environment in which it functions.

-Onsite and Online Degree: The program offers a highly accessible option for students outside of Chicago, working professionals, or individuals looking for greater flexibility.
+Onsite and Online Degree: The Health Care Mission Leadership program offers a highly accessible option for students outside of Chicago, working professionals, or individuals looking for greater flexibility.
 Students earn their degree from home, work, or wherever best suits their schedule.
 Our curriculum encourages interaction, collaboration, and a sense of community among our students, while also offering a great depth of academic content.
 IPS regularly offers summer courses in Rome.

 Length of Program: Full-time students can complete the thirty-six credit hour program in two years.